lesjames/breakpoint/readme.md

 There are some options you can pass as an object to the breakpoint plugin.

-`callback`
-This is a function that will be called once the source of the image is set.
+**callback** - This is a function that will be called once the source of the image is set.
 The callback receives a jQuery object of the image as `this`.
 The callback gets passed two parameters, the current breakpoint label and the source that was applied.